ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 2. Go to an existing instance.
 Use `ibmcloud is instances` to locate a running instance in which to enable the metadata service.
 The instance must have a VPC associated with it.

-3. List security group rules so you can ping the virtual machines over the floating IP address:
+3. List security group rules so you can ping the virtual servers over the floating IP address:

    ```
    ibmcloud is security-group-rules {id}